Institute Biological Safety Officer

 We have demonstrated that B-CLL cells (purified from patients) are sensitised to Fludarabine and Chlorambucil by DNA-PK inhibition, and that the mechanism of this sensitisation is increased DNA damage due to inhibition of DNA-PK activation.
 Furthermore, we made the novel observation that DNA-PK over expression is associated with poor prognosis CLL and shorter overall survival (Willmore et al, Clinical Cancer Research, 2008).
 In a recent study we used a Human stromal cell co-culture system to enhance survival of CLL cells cultured ex vivo.
 Resulting data demonstrated that although stromal co-culture increased resistance to mitoxantrone, it did not affect enhancement of mitoxantrone-induced cytotoxicity by the DNA-PK inhibitor (Elliott et al, British Journal of Haematology 2010).
 These data indicate the potential of targeting DNA-PK, even in the protective environment of stromal cells, which mimics the in vivo CLL lymphocyte microenvironment.

-Recently awarded funding will allow us to explore the consequence of TP53 mutations, which occur in approximately 10% of CLL patients and can confer a particularly poor prognosis.
-In collaboration with David Oscier (Bournemouth) we will investigate the long term impact of TP53 mutations in CLL, since our preliminary data indicates that a subset of patients have unusually stable disease.
+Recently awarded funding will allow us to explore the consequence of TP53 mutations, which occur in approximately 10% of CLL patients but increase in patients with refractory CLL, and confer a particularly poor prognosis.
+In collaboration with Professor John Lunec, we are investigating the long term impact of TP53 mutations in CLL, since our preliminary data indicates that a subset of patients have unusually stable disease.
 In collaboration with Andy Pettitt (Liverpool) we will use proliferating CLL cells to investigate the effect of DNA-PK inhibition, and resulting DNA damage and chromosomal instability in replicating cells.
 Our current hypothesis is that increased non homologous end joining (the pathway mediated by DNA-PK) occurs by virtue of increased DNA-PK activity and generates genomic instability resulting in chromosomal abnormalities and mutations.

 In collaboration with Tanja Stankovic (Birmingham) we are examining the potential of targeting DNA-PK in a background of ATM-deficient CLL.
 ATM dysfunction is frequent in CLL and occurs via chromosomal loss [del(11q)] and ATM mutation.
 We hypothesised that in ATM-defective CLL that already has one DNA damage-sensing pathway compromised, that targeting DNA-PK would completely compromise the CLL cells ability to repair chemotherapy-induced DNA damage.
 Our recent data confirms that ATM deficient mutant cells, although highly chemoresistant, are re-sensitised to Fludarabine by combination with a DNA-PK inhibitor.
 Current work is examining the mechanism by which this enhanced sensitisation occurs.

-In addition to the research on CLL, other team members are studying the stress-inducible transcription factor, NF-κB.
+We are also studying the stress-inducible transcription factor, NF-κB.
 Constitutive activation of NF-κB is frequent in many cancers, and results in increased transcriptional activity leading to increased expression of a plethora of genes.
 Of the groups of genes whose expression is altered by aberrant NF-κB activity, one of the most important is the anti-apoptotic genes (e.g.Bcl2, Mcl1) which result in decreased apoptosis, chemo- and radio-resistance and ultimately tumour progression.
 In our lab, we used NF-κB null cell line models to investigate the role of NF-κB in the response to DNA damage.
 This work showed that ionising radiation-induced NF-κB activation requires poly(ADP-ribose) polymerase (PARP-1) function to confer radioresistance (Veuger et al, Oncogene 2009).
 Recent work using siRNA confirmed that PARP-1 mediates its effects on cell survival via NF-κB (Hunter et al, Oncogene 2012), most likely regulated by PAR polymer formation.
 Since these (and other unpublished data) point to a role for NF-κB in the DNA damage response, our ultimate goal is to target this aspect of NF-κB-directed transcriptional activity, to restore sensitivity to chemo- and radiotherapy.
-In collaboration with Chris Pepper (Cardiff) and Neil Perkins (Newcastle) we are pursing the potential of targeting DNA damage activated NF-κB in the context of CLL and other tumour types.
+In collaboration with Chris Pepper (Cardiff) and Neil Perkins (Newcastle) we are pursing the potential of targeting NF-κB in the context of CLL and other tumour types.

 Microtubule-targeting drugs are widely used for cancer treatment.
 Vincristine is important in childhood leukaemia and taxanes are used to treat breast and ovarian cancer.
 Unfortunately, drug resistance is a major problem.
 Emerging evidence supports a role for ATM and DNA-PK in this context, since they localise to centrosomes at mitosis, and ATM is activated by mitotic stress.
 A new project funded by CR UK will study the role that DNA-PK and ATM play in the mitotic spindle checkpoint, and we will elucidate the mechanisms by which ATM and DNA-PK impact on microtubule function and evaluate the potential of therapeutic targeting.